 Polarization and 3D Cinema Technology Kit

 Thorlabs' Polarization and 3D Cinema Technology Kit includes several experiments to help students explore the concept of polarization and some of its common uses.
 This educational kit contains components to build three setups for viewing 3D images, including RealD 3D glasses and a piece of real cinema screen.
 Additional experiments explore some uses of polarization in industry, including determining the concentration of sugar dissolved in a liquid and mapping mechanical stress in materials.

 Although some of the experiments require the use of a voltmeter, we have not included one in this educational kit since many physics labs are already stocked with them.
 For customers who would like to purchase a voltmeter to use with the kit, Thorlabs has a digital multimeter available here.

 Thorlabs Educational Products

 Purchasing Note: English and German language manuals/teaching information are available for this product.
 The imperial educational kit contains the English manual and US-style power cord.
 The appropriate manual and power cord will be included in the metric kit based on your shipping location.
 The power supplies and other electronic devices in both the metric and the imperial kit accept voltages of 230 VAC and 120 VAC.
 Some power supplies include a switch for selecting the mains voltage.
 See the respective manuals for details.
-Please contact Tech Support if you need a different language, cord style, or power supply.
+Please contact Tech Support if you need a different language or cord style.
 As with all products on our website, taxes are not included in the price shown below.

 Click to Enlarge